xalaida/laravel-tree/README.md

 }
 ```

 Next, create a migration for the model.
-The `path` column definition depends on your database connection:
+The definition of the `path` column depends on your database connection.

 #### Using PostgreSQL database